lac-dcc/wyvern/README.md

 ## Running

 Once you compile our LLVM pass, you can load it in the LLVM [optimizer](https://llvm.org/docs/CommandGuide/opt.html).
-This repository contains a few examples of code that are likely to benefit from lazification in the `test` folder.
+This repository contains a few examples of code likely to benefit from lazification in the `test` folder.
 For instance, check out the file `test_performance.c`, which contains the code that we shall use as an example further down.
 You can translate this file into LLVM bytecodes as follows:

 ```shell
 clang -S -c -emit-llvm -Xclang -disable-O0-optnone test_performance.c  -o test.ll